OSDBSesto/JavaThreadContoCorrente/README.md

 # Thread1
-First exercises about Java Thread
+First exercise about Java Thread done in the laboratory